 - Encourage employees to discuss their projects and tasks with one another, and seek each other’s input.

-These activities can be scaled up to include departments, and even branches of a business (if applicable).
+You can scale these activities to include departments, and even branches of a business (if applicable).

 ‘Gamification’ is more than a buzzword these days.